Activities

 St Michael's mount

-Just a few miles from Foxglove Field is the village of Marazion, from which you get one of the most stunning views in the whole of Cornwall, looking over the water to the iconic and stunning island that is St Michael’s Mount.
-At low tide, you can cross the causeway and explore its ancient walls.
+Just a few miles from Foxglove Field is the village of Marazion, from which you get one of the most stunning views in the whole of Cornwall, looking over the water to the iconic and stunning tidal island that is St Michael’s Mount.
+At low tide, you can cross the historic causeway and explore its ancient walls.
 Find out more here.

 THE MINACK THEATRE